JayLZhou/JayLZhou.github.io/_pages/service.md

 * International Journal of Data Science and Analytics
 * ACM Transactions on Knowledge Discovery from Data (TKDD)
 * IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
+* ACM Transactions on Software Engineering and Methodology (TOSEM)